-We assume that at the end of the data processing pipeline we have a set of events characterized by strain amplitudes H+ and H{\times} and wave propagation direction \vec{m} .
+We assume that at the end of the data processing pipeline (which involves multiple detectors) we have a set of events characterized by an estimated wave strain amplitude and wave propagation direction.
 The S1 burst group analysis pipeline does not generate all this information; nevertheless, the S1 burst group analysis can be described as an approximation to the analysis described here on these more detailed observations.
 The remainder of these notes describe how points on the result curve are defined in terms of the observations and a set of approximations that reduce this general analysis to the one used in S1.